allebone/help.omni.af.mil/docs/PEX/Training.md

 6. Click Begin Export.

-7. Al approved records since the last export are then sent electronical y to the ARMS database.
+7.  all approved records since the last export are then sent electronically to the ARMS database.

 8. Once the export is complete, a log file is generated and listed in the Log File grid.